 - The fiscal officer will be responsible for ensuring that allowable cost share expenditures are charged to the cost share sub-account in a timely manner.
 Salaries should be distributed to the cost share sub-account using the HRMS Maintain Funding e-doc or the Payroll Voucher.

-- The source account provided by the department will be debited for all expenditures booked against the cost share sub-account.
+- The source account provided by the unit will be debited for all expenditures booked against the cost share sub-account.
 A transfer of funds will be automatically created each day to cover the expenses hitting the cost share sub-account.

-NIH Salary Limitation
+C. NIH Salary Limitation

 Cost Share: Project or program costs not borne by the sponsoring agency.
 In order to be included as cost sharing it must be: